 On June 19, 1995 the “Partners” statue was installed in the hub of the Magic Kingdom.
 As for the myths?
 Walt is not pointing at Roy (who is located at the front of the Magic Kingdom in Florida, a statue that doesn’t even exist in Disneyland or the Walt Disney Studios Park where Partners is also found), as the “Sharing the Magic” statue was not added until 1999.
 Walt is not pointing at the Train Station, it isn’t the “ghost” of Walt saying to Mickey Mouse, “go forward and lead the Kingdom” after his passing, nor is Walt pointing to Epcot.
 (To name just a few of the myths that have been perpetuated over the years.)

 This list just scratches the surface of the Disney myths that have been perpetuated over the years.
 What are some other ones that you “like”?
-Your comments are half the fun, so share them below!
+Do you agree or disagree with our takes on these myths?
+Any questions we can help you answer?
+Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!